ibm-cloud-docs/watson-knowledge-studio/preannotation.md

     > **Restriction:** If you edit the entity type-to-class mapping of the rule-based model, then you must re-create annotation tasks that include the pre-annotated document sets.
 Pre-annotation based on the changes that you make to the pre-annotator mapping definition cannot be applied to document sets that are already assigned to an annotation task.

-## Importing pre-annotated documents
+## Uploading pre-annotated documents
 {: #wks_uima}

-You can jump-start the training of your model by importing documents that were pre-annotated through an Unstructured Information Management Architecture (UIMA) analysis engine.
+You can jump-start the training of your model by uploading documents that were pre-annotated through an Unstructured Information Management Architecture (UIMA) analysis engine.

 The pre-annotated documents must be in the XMI serialization form of UIMA Common Analysis Structure (UIMA CAS XMI).
-The ZIP file that you import must include the UIMA TypeSystem descriptor file and a file that maps the UIMA types to entity types in your {{site.data.keyword.knowledgestudioshort}} type system.
+The ZIP file that you upload must include the UIMA TypeSystem descriptor file and a file that maps the UIMA types to entity types in your {{site.data.keyword.knowledgestudioshort}} type system.

 UIMA CAS XMI is a standard format of Apache UIMA.
-Guidelines are provided for how to create files in the correct format from analyzed collections in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}}&trade; Explorer.
+Guidelines are provided for how to create files in the correct format from analyzed collections in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.
 If you use another Apache UIMA implementation, adapt these guidelines for your purposes.
 Regardless of how you create the XMI files, the requirements for creating the type system mapping file and ZIP file are the same for everyone.

-If you assign the imported documents to human annotators, the documents appear pre-annotated in the Ground Truth Editor and a number of mentions might already be annotated.
+If you assign the imported documents to human annotators, the documents appear pre-annotated in the ground truth editor and a number of mentions might already be annotated.
 The human annotator thus has more time to focus on applying the annotation guidelines to unmarked mentions.
 Alternatively, you can bypass the human annotation step and use the pre-annotated documents to immediately start training and evaluating a machine learning model.

 ### Exporting analyzed documents from Watson Explorer Content Analytics
 {: #wks_uimawexca}

-You can export documents that were crawled and analyzed in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer Content Analytics, and import the analyzed documents as XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace.
+You can export documents that were crawled and analyzed in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer Content Analytics, and upload the analyzed documents as XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace.

 #### Procedure